sensu/sensu-email-handler/README.md

 ### Templates

-The plugin provides an option to use a template as for the body of the email and is capable of using HTML for formatting the email.
+The plugin provides an option to use a template file for the body of the email and is capable of using HTML for formatting the email.
+This template file would need to be available on all backends on which this handler may run.
 An example is provided below:

 ```
 /etc/sensu/email_template